xh/hoist-react/README.md

 ## Key Libraries and Dependencies

-📚 Hoist React is built on a collection of remarkable third-party libraries that have been selected, combined and integrated by Extremely Heavy.
+📚 Hoist React is built on a collection of remarkable third-party libraries that have been selected, combined, and integrated by Extremely Heavy.
 To make the best use of this framework, please review the technologies below.

 |   Library    |                                          Notes                                          |               Link                |